openpharma/beeca/README.md

 ## Package documentation

-The package documentation can be found [here](openpharma.github.io/beeca/).
-For a brief overview of the different estimand and their estimations, please see vignette [`vignette("estimand_and_implementations")`](https://openpharma.github.io/beeca/main/articles/estimand_and_implementations.html).
+The package documentation can be found [here](https://openpharma.github.io/beeca/).
+For a brief overview of the different estimands and their estimation, please see vignette [`vignette("estimand_and_implementations")`](https://openpharma.github.io/beeca/articles/estimand_and_implementations.html).

 ## Quality checks